oracle-livelabs/oci/oci-network-firewall/lab6/lab6.md

 ![lab6](images/lab6.png)

-## Task 1: Deploy and configure the OCI Vault - TO DO
+## Task 1: Deploy and configure the OCI Vault TO DO

-We will start with a basic VCN deployment.
-One of the goals of this livelab is also to provide an understanding of OCI routing and gateways, in relation to the OCI Network Firewall service.
-For this reason, we will not use the VCN Wizard which deploys all OCI Gateways and creates basic routing rules.
-Instead, we will manually create each artifact as needed.
+  The OCI Network Firewall can decrypt incoming SSL traffic.
+For that, it needs a copy of the SSL certificates and the only place it can store them is the OCI Vault.

 1. Log into the Oracle Cloud console and select the **HOME** region.
   ![Ashburn Region Select](images/home.png)